-The Office of Graduate and Continuing Studies administers several degree programs designed for non-traditional students.
+The Dean's Office administers several degree programs designed for non-traditional students.
 Our adult programs reflect the distinctive Goshen College standards of excellence, in a friendly environment of professional support.
 Graduate degree programs are described in a separate graduate programs catalog.